dumbdevss/movement-tutorial/nft_marketplace/developing_smart_contract.md

 }
 ```

-**Implementation details:**

-- Gets the resource account address
-- Retrieves the NFT by ID from the marketplace
-- Verifies the caller is the NFT owner
+**Why we need this function**: It allows owners to list NFTs for sale, supporting both instant and auction sales, which are core marketplace functionalities.

+**Why these components**:

-- Ensures the NFT is not already listed
+- **Resource Account**: Accesses the `Marketplace` resource to update NFT state securely.
-- Validates the sale type and auction deadline
-- Updates NFT fields: for_sale, sale_type, price
-- If listing as an auction, initializes the Auction struct
+- **Vector Access**: Uses `vector::borrow_mut` to retrieve and modify the specific NFT by ID, leveraging vector’s indexing for efficiency.
+- **Auction Initialization**: Creates an `Auction` struct with an empty offers vector for new auctions, enabling bid tracking.

 ## TODO 12: Place an Offer for an Auction

-Now let's implement the function to place an offer in an auction:
+Implement the function to place a bid in an auction:

 ```move
 public entry fun place_offer(